 What is sparking tea?
 And What’s the best sparkling tea out there?
 I frequently get asked this question by those starting out.
 As there are a plethora of teas on the market, along with many drinks masquerading as tea, it’s pretty tough to find your way through it all.
 So here’s a little of what I’ve learnt during my years brewing bubbly tea.

-Kombucha tea: are all teas created equal?
+Sparkling tea: Are all teas created equal?

 First off, when we are talking tea in general, we mean the leaf of the tea plant, Camellia Sinensis.
 It is the same plant at the base of all black, green, white, oolong and pu’er teas.
 In fact, there are even only two varietals: Camellia Sinensis and Camellia Sinensis Assamica, which, as its name suggests, is the main varietal planted in Assam and has a slightly larger leaf.

-Kombucha tea: test your balance
+Sparkling tea: test your balance

-Kombucha tea: finding the best flavours
+Sparkling tea: Finding the best flavours

-Kombucha tea: hitting the spot
+Sparkling tea: Hitting the spot

-Or you could just leave the heavy lifting to us, and buy a case or two of your favourite Real Kombucha here.
+Or you could just leave the heavy lifting to us, and buy a case or two of your favourite Real Sparkling Tea here.
 We don’t mind doing the hard work for you.